roots/docs/sage/use-blade-icons.md

 date_modified: 2024-04-24 13:00
 date_published: 2022-03-18 20:49
 description: How to use the blade-icons package with Sage 10.
-title: How to use blade-icons
+title: How to Use blade-icons
 authors:
   - altan
   - ben